Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Georgia and its opponents have combined for 59.5 points -- this matchup's over/under -- only two times this year.
+- Georgia has combined with its opponents to score more than 59.5 points just two times this year.

 - Missouri's games have gone over 59.5 points in six of eight chances this season.